ha5dzs/optitrack-motive-file-converter/README.md

 The only problems with this are that this process is really slow, Motive Batch Processor requires a license, and it seems that is single-core execution only.

-So, this new version of code has been brought up-to-date: It now requies .NET framework 7.0, and does all the additional steps (Reconstruct, Auto-label, Solve) before exporting to CSV.
+So, this new version of code has been brought up-to-date: It now requires .NET framework 7.0, and does all the additional steps (Reconstruct, Auto-label, Solve) before exporting to CSV.

 Additionally, it seems that a lot of binaries have been updated, and `NMotive.dll` didn't load due to some undocumented dependencies.
 So I ended up senselessly copying everything in the project until it worked.